ABHISHEK2k6/ucek/contents/facilities/co-op-society.md

   <p style="font-size: 15px;">
     The Co-operative Society at UCEK plays a key role in meeting the academic and everyday needs of students and staff by providing essential supplies and services on campus.
 Operated under the Co-operative Act with a transparent and student-oriented approach, it offers a wide selection of items such as stationery, notebooks, drawing tools, lab records, exam materials, office consumables, and general utility products at affordable prices.
-Facilities like a Xerox machine and STD/ISD telephone booth support communication and documentation needs, especially during exams and project work.
+Facilities like a Xerox machine are provided for documentation needs, especially during exams and project work.
 The society is overseen by a committee of staff and student representatives, ensuring efficient, student-focused management.

   </p>